-Can has a particular expertise in claims arising out of the mis-selling of mortgages, having appeared successfully as counsel in the High Court and Court of Appeal in Emptage v the Financial Services Compensation Scheme EWCA Civ 729.
+Can has a particular expertise in claims arising out of the mis-selling of mortgages, having appeared successfully as counsel in the Administrative Court and Court of Appeal in Emptage v the Financial Services Compensation Scheme EWCA Civ 729.
 Can has a very busy practice in this area advising in claims for compensation to the Financial Ombudsman Service and Financial Services Compensation Scheme and he appears in related applications for judicial review.

 Examples of Can’s recent professional liability work include: